Introduction

 - First Responder Pouch - Can hold Roller/Stretcher Beds, pills, medical supplies and the Analyzer.
 Generally better pouches to pick and these items are not hard to hold elsewhere, but a good all purpose pouch.

-- Sling Pouch - Very strong.
+- Sling Pouch - Decent.
 Can hold any large item such as a Defib or Blood Bags.
 Acts like a Magnetic Harness attachment, any item placed in it will automatically be grabbed and put back into the Sling.

 - Medical Pouch - Holds four medical items, strictly inferior to the First Responder Pouch